amplitude/Amplitude-Node/README.md

 # Official Amplitude SDKs for Node

-This is the NodeJS SDK, the 1st backend SDK for Amplitude.
+This is the NodeJS SDK written in Typescript, the 1st backend SDK for Amplitude.

 ## Links